bitmovin/bitmovin-player-ios-analytics-adobe/BitmovinAdobeAnalytics/README.md

 # Adobe Analytics Integration for the Bitmovin Player iOS SDK
-This module allows for the integration of your Abode Experience Media Analytics backend with your Bitmovin Player iOS SDK.
+This module allows for the integration of your Adobe Experience Media Analytics backend with the Bitmovin Player iOS SDK.

 ## Requirements
 -----------------